Eileen M. Horton, MSN, MSM, RN, NEA-BC

 Horton has a Diploma in Nursing from St. Vincent’s Hospital School of Nursing, NY, a bachelor’s degree in Healthcare Administration from Graceland College, IA, and a Masters of Science in Management degree from Thomas Edison State College, NJ, and a Masters of Science in Nursing degree from the University of Phoenix.

 Beginning her career as a maternity nurse, Horton held positions of increasing responsibility including, most recently, vice president of Strategic Transformation at Capital Health and was responsible to facilitate the transformation of processes and systems based upon evidence-based best practices.
 Other previous positions include director of Maternal Child Health and division director of Nursing at Robert Wood Johnson University Hospital at Hamilton, NJ, chief nursing officer at Tenet City Avenue Hospital, PA, director of Quality & Risk Management at Virtua Memorial Hospital of Burlington County, NJ, and director of Maternal-Child Health and Medical-Surgical Nursing at Jersey City Medical Center, NJ.

 Horton is a member of the American Organization of Nurse Executives, the Association for Women’s Health, Obstetrics and Neonatal Nursing and Sigma Theta Tau.
-She currently serves as the co-chair for the advocacy committee of ONE - NJ.
+She also currently serves as a board member for ONE- NJ (Organization of Nurse Executives of New Jersey).